 For a free legal consultation with a traumatic epilepsy lawyer serving New York, call (212) 732-2929

 Generalized seizures affect both sides of the brain and include:

 - Absence seizures: This type of seizure looks like rapid blinking or staring off into space for a few seconds.
 They are sometimes called petit mal seizures.

 - Tonic-clonic seizures: Also called grand mal seizures, they can cause a person to lose consciousness, fall to the ground, and have muscle jerks or spasms.
 Many people feel tired after this type of seizure.

 Focal seizures are located in only one part of the brain and include:

 - Those without a loss of consciousness: These used to be called simple focal seizures and can cause twitching or dizziness.
 They also can change how things taste or smell.

 - Those with some loss of consciousness: Once known as complex focal seizures, they cause someone to be confused.
 Sufferers describe themselves as being in a dream, with impaired awareness of their surroundings and repetitive movements.

 Epilepsy and seizures caused by trauma to the brain are known as traumatic epilepsy.
-In most cases, a person’s epilepsy can be traced back to a head injury.
+In most cases, doctors can trace a person’s epilepsy to a head injury.

 Any kind of head trauma can result in epilepsy or seizures.
 Common causes include: